 As seen in Westchester County Business Journal

 Successful Realtors understand the undeniable power of personal branding.
-Whether you’re a real estate broker, agent, CEO/owner of a Fortune 500 firm or boutique agency, it’s more important than ever to invest time and resources in presenting a compelling and consistent message that will resonate with your target audience.
-Communicating your brand to commercial (property owners, tenants, site selectors) and residential (house purchasers/sellers) audiences and members of the larger community is paramount to long-term growth.
+Whether you’re a real estate broker, agent, CEO/owner of a Fortune 500 firm or a boutique agency, it’s more important than ever to invest time and resources in presenting a compelling and consistent message that will resonate with your target audience.
+Communicating your brand to commercial (property owners, tenants, site selectors) and residential (house purchasers/sellers) audiences and members of the broader community is paramount to long-term growth.

 1. Define your brand.
 What makes you remarkable?

 The first order of the day is to conduct a self-audit to identify your purpose, strengths, values, and passion.
 In a fiercely competitive real estate environment, it is essential to crystallize your uniqueness (aka competitive advantage) and why you are a worthy investment.
 Some real estate professionals differentiate themselves through their individual achievements (i.e., deal volume) while others boast added value (i.e., JD, MBA, mortgage background, staging certificate).
 Pinpoint words that best describe the value you offer — like condo expert, data guru, historic landmark authority, luxury specialist, interior decorator, “green” specialist — or express your personality-driven, persistent or honest.
 To gain a 360-degree view, it’s equally important to consider how business colleagues and friends perceive you.

 2. Understand your audience.